 SP101 covers the maintenance of extinguishers.
 Like most TPC schemes, it places great emphasis on the competency of individuals involved, but this scheme takes it a step further.
 The industry recognised that with extinguisher maintenance, the competency of the technician was paramount.
-SP101 is, essentially, a company scheme that also encompasses the competency of the service technician.
+SP101 is, essentially, a company scheme that encompasses the competency of the service technician.

 For many years it was known that there was a problem with the quality of fire risk assessments carried out by commercial organisations for compliance with fire safety regulations.
 Now several schemes have been set up, but most of these are concerned with the competency of the individual and not the organisation as a whole.
 The FIA drafted a scheme which subsequently became BAFE SP205.
 Up until recently this was the only UKAS accreditation scheme for fire risk assessors.
 In parallel with this, the fire risk assessors competency council developed a set of competency criteria for the fire risk assessors and subsequently produced a user guide to selecting competent organisations to carry out assessments.
 This guide indicates, among other schemes, SP205.
+IFC Certification Ltd has also now received UKAS accreditation for their IFCC0099 scheme for companies providing fire risk assessment services.